mitvis/olli/README.md

 ## Reporting an Issue

 If you encounter issues when using Olli, please [file an issue on GitHub](https://github.com/mitvis/olli/issues).
 Please include enough information to reproduce the issue.
 For example, if the issue is a bug with a chart that Olli should support with one of its adapters, please include the spec and dataset for the chart.
+For accessibility issues, please share what browser and screen reader you are using.

 ## Contributions, Development, and Support